Q: How do you write for a new client you’ve never talked to?

 I should probably expand on that.

-I already know how to write—you know that, or you wouldn’t have hired me to craft speeches for the CEO.
+I already know how to write—you know that, or you wouldn’t have hired me to craft your strategy and speeches.
 But to do my job properly, I need some other tools.
 And if I’m writing for a specific person, one of the tools I need is access to that specific person’s voice and way of thinking.

 Getting to know you: new client/new writer edition